Technology and Digital Media

 About This Web Site | www.frick.org

-Vivian Gill, Creative Director for Digital Media, Valery Chen, Front-End Web Developer, and Amanda Orchanian, Digital Media Assistant, are responsible for the layout, design, development and maintenance of this Web site working in conjunction with Floyd Sweeting III, Head, Technology and Digital Media.
+Vivian Gill, Creative Director for Digital Media, Valery Chen, Front-End Web Developer, and Amanda Orchanian, Web Content Strategist, are responsible for the layout, design, development and maintenance of this Web site in conjunction with Floyd Sweeting III, Head, Technology and Digital Media.
 In 2012 we launched our site using Drupal, enhancing its clarity and accessibility as well as adding an array of new programs and features.
 Contributors in each department of The Frick Collection and Frick Art Reference Library help developing the content for the site.

 To contact a member of our team, use our feedback form.